stevenslack/cp-wp-clean/README.md

 * Removes certain plugins from users view
 * Removes WP version from rss feed
 * Removes asset versioning from scripts and styles
+* Changes Login Logo & Title to point to Site URL

 ## Installation